Stanley Matthews (tennis): Tennis career

 In 1958, Matthews' father arranged for him to attend the Lawn Tennis Association in London.
 He lived with the family of Charlie Chester, a friend of his father, in North Finchley.
 In the morning he would work with a private tutor; in the afternoon he would practise at Queen's Club.

-Matthews was British Junior Champion between 1960 and 1962, the only three-times winner of the title and last British male winner of the tournament.
+Matthews was British Junior Champion between 1960 and 1962, the only three-times winner of the title.

 In 1962, Matthews won the Wimbledon Boys' Championship.
 He can remember the final point by point.
 "It was against Alexander Metreveli, who went on to be the top Russian and lost in the final of a Wimbledon senior."
 The match went the distance, and Matthews won 7–5 in the final set.

-However, despite Matthews' success in the junior ranks, his coach, John Barrett, stated that "ultimately, he just wasn't good enough".
-Matthews' father said "There is no doubt my reputation did put some pressure on him.
-I know it worried him a bit, being in my shadow.
-I hoped he might overcome it."
-Matthews junior concurs: "Even though it wasn't football, it was a lot of pressure to live up to the name of Matthews.
-There would be pictures of my father and me in the papers, and they started to call me the next Fred Perry.
-Sure, being Dad's son opened some doors, but it also made things harder.
-Instead of being congratulated if I did well, I was expected to.
-And if I didn't do well, they'd say 'He's not as good as his father.'
-Unfortunately, that's how it is.
-It goes with the territory."
+He was the last British winner of the Wimbledon boys' tournament until Henry Searle in 2023.

-In his short career, Matthews played 23 singles matches, winning six of them.
-Five of these were in Grand Slam tournaments, when he reached the second round of Wimbledon in 1963 and 1969; the second round of the 1967 and 1969 French Opens, beating Ilie Năstase in the first round of the latter; and the second round of the 1971 US Open.
+In Grand Slam tournaments, he reached the second round of Wimbledon in 1963 and 1969.
+He attained the second round of the 1967 French Open and in the 1969 French Opens he won his most notable singles victory in a Grand Slam event, beating Ilie Năstase in the first round in a close five set match.
+He reached the second round of the 1971 US Open.
 He qualified for the first round of Wimbledon for 11 consecutive years, from 1963 to 1973.
 He also partook in 17 doubles matches, winning four times.

+In his short career, Matthews won 12 singles titles.

+In 1965 he won the Northumberland Championships defeating David Lloyd in the semifinal and Gerald Battrick in the final.

+In 1966, Matthews won the London Hard Court Championships with wins over Battrick, John Barrett, Clay Iles, and Allan Stone in the final.

 In 1967, Matthews won the Surrey Hard Court Championships, defeating Keith Wooldridge in the final.
 He beat his coach, John Barrett, in the semifinals.
 The following year, he defeated Wooldridge again in the final of the East of England Championships.

 In 1971, Matthews represented Britain in the Davis Cup, losing to Yugoslav Boro Jovanović in five sets.